What happens if your house doesn’t sell at auction?

 If the auction legal pack has not been prepared in time for auction day then prospective buyers will not have the information they need to bid with confidence.
 When important legal documents are not available for buyers to inspect, they’re likely to fear the worst and bid very low or not at all.

-A low level of interest in a property is the other main reason for a failure to sell at auction, and that usually has something to do with price.
+Setting the reserve price (and the guide price) too high may result in a low level of interest.
 One of the ways auctioneers try to generate interest in a property is by setting a guide price that’s lower than the reserve price.

 “Auction works best when there’s a high level of competition amongst buyers – the more buyers there are on auction day, the higher a price the property will eventually sell for.”